-Upon the approval of an Erosion and Sedimentation Control Plan issued by the Division of Land Resources (DLR) or a DLR delegated local erosion and sedimentation control program, an NPDES General stormwater permit (NCG010000) administered by the Division is automatically issued to the project.
-This General Permit allows stormwater to be discharged during land disturbing construction activities as stipulated by conditions in the permit.
-If your project is covered by this permit [applicable to construction projects that disturb one (1) or more acres], full compliance with permit conditions including the sedimentation control plan, self-monitoring, record keeping and reporting requirements are required.
-A copy of this permit and monitoring report forms may be found at http://h2o.enr.state.nc.us/su/Forms-Documents.htm.
+An NPDES Construction Stormwater Permit is required for construction projects that disturb one (1) or more acres of land.
+This Permit allows stormwater to be discharged during land disturbing construction activities as stipulated in the conditions of the permit.
+If your project is covered by this permit, full compliance with permit conditions including the erosion & sedimentation control plan, inspections and maintenance, self-monitoring, record keeping and reporting requirements is required.
+A copy of the general permit (NCG010000), inspection log sheets, and other information may be found at http://portal.ncdenr.org/web/wq/ws/su/npdessw#tab-w.